arehmandev/KubeVagrant/README.md

+--Discontinued for now, for best alternative use https://coreos.com/kubernetes/docs/latest/kubernetes-on-vagrant.html--

 This launches a small (Master + 2 nodes) Kubernetes cluster using Vagrant.

 This was made due to boredom, and requires alot of power.